AtoMiKo/Nezuko-chan/README.md

 ✓ Full Customizable

-✓ Works on Replit.com and any vps, with public & private Lavalink Nodes
+✓ Works on Replit.com and any vps

 <br/>